 It’s generally difficult to get enough vitamin D from food alone, so some countries, including the UK, now recommend that everyone take a daily supplement of 10mcg/day during the autumn and winter months.
 (5)

-Fortunately, Oatly oat drinks (except the Organic) are fortified with vitamin D as well as calcium, riboflavin and vitamin B12.
+Fortunately, Oatly oat drinks (except the Organic) are fortified with vitamin D as well as calcium, iodine, riboflavin and vitamin B12.